 Around 1866 McIlhenny experimented with making a hot sauce from these peppers, hitting upon a formula that called for crushing the reddest, ripest peppers, stirring in Avery Island salt, and aging the concoction.
 He then added French white wine vinegar, hand-stirring it regularly to blend the flavors.
 After straining, he transferred the sauce to small cologne-type bottles, which he corked and sealed in green wax.

 "That Famous Sauce Mr. McIlhenny Makes" proved so popular with family and friends that McIlhenny decided to market it, growing his first commercial crop in 1868.
 The next year he sent out 658 bottles of sauce at one dollar a piece wholesale to grocers around the Gulf Coast, particularly in New Orleans.
 The public responded positively and soon McIlhenny had introduced TABASCO® sauce to consumers in major markets across the United States.
 By the end of the 1870s McIlhenny was exporting TABASCO® sauce to Europe.
 So began the fiery condiment that is now a global cultural and culinary icon.

 Today, Avery Island remains the home of the TABASCO® brand Pepper Sauce factory, as well as Jungle Gardens and its Bird City wildfowl refuge.
+The island also contains the largest grove of giant timber bamboo outside China.
 The TABASCO® factory and gardens are open to the public.